 3. Reduce reactive time

 As I mentioned earlier, a TSP reduces reactive time (or lowers reactive noise).
 What do I mean by this?
 Well, let’s take a look.
 Support costs fall into the reactive bucket.
 Measure your support costs (be sure to take into account all tickets and alerts included in your monthly fee) relative to top providers.
 Where do top providers stand when it comes to support costs?
-Top providers have one support desk resource for every $60,000 of MRR.

 After you benchmark yourself, you can begin to measure and set goals for items such as tickets per month per end user and average resolution time.
 Now you’ve got your baseline established.
 Use it to focus on developing roles and process aimed at reducing reactive time within your business model.
 Our framework at TruMethods does just that — let me explain part of it.